 - 1/4 cup gold tequila

 - ½ bunch cilantro, minced

 - 1 tablespoon oregano, minced

 - crumbled bacon

-- Drain all but 1 tablespoon grease from pan, add olive oil and sauté onions, garlic, roasted peppers, celery, and potatoes.
-Sauté for 5 to 7 minutes or until the vegetables begin to soften.
-Stir in remaining corn kernels and season with salt and pepper.
+- Drain all but 3 tablespoon grease from pot, sauté onions, roasted peppers, celery, and potatoes.
+Sauté for 5 to 7 minutes or until the vegetables begin to sweat and soften.

 - Sprinkle vegetables with flour and stir for about 3 minutes.
-Continue to stir while adding the tequila to avoid any lumps forming.
-Next add the stock until fully incorporated.
-Allow the mixture to come to a hard simmer, about 5 minutes, or until the mixture thickens.
+Continue to stir while adding the tequila.
+Allow alcohol to cook off, about 2 minutes.

-- Reduce the heat to medium-low and stir in the herbs followed by the lime juice.
-Season with salt and pepper.
+- Reduce the heat to medium-low and stir in the herbs, half the cooked bacon and the lime juice.

 - Remove from heat and stir in the cream and adjust seasonings.
 Top with a sprinkle of cotija cheese, remaining bacon, cilantro leaves.
 Serve with extra lime wedges.